These moist and chewy snickerdoodle bars are not only easy, but are perfect for school lunches.

 - 5 1/3 cups white flour

 - 1/4 cup white sugar

 Mix together the butter, brown sugar, eggs, salt, baking powder, and vanilla.
 Add the flour.

->

-> Mix well and pat into a greased 12" x 17" cookie sheet.
+Mix well and pat into a greased 12" x 17" cookie sheet or two 9x13 pans.

->

-> Mix together the topping ingredients and sprinkle on top of bars.
+Mix together the topping ingredients and sprinkle on top of bars.